NicHub/mpu9250-esp32/README.md

 The project must be compiled with *PlarformIO Core 4.0*.

+## INSTRUCTIONS

+1. Connect the MPU9250 to the I²C port of the ESP32.

-You have to create manually a file called `src/WifiSettings.h` with the following content:
+2. Create manually a file called `src/WifiSettings.h` with the following content:

     #pragma once
-    const char *ssid        = "...";
-    const char *password    = "...";
-    const char *ap_ssid     = "ESP32-IMU-";
-    const char *ap_password = "";
+    const char *ssid        = "..."; // SSID of your WiFi router. const char *password    = "..."; // Pasword  of your WiFi router. const char *ap_ssid     = "ESP32-IMU-"; // Name of the ESP in soft-AP mode. const char *ap_password = ""; // let blank

+3. Update the file `platformio.ini`.
+For most of the ESP32 models, the variable `default_envs` must be set to `esp32doit-devkit-v1`.
+If you have a M5Stack, you can set it to `m5stack-core-esp32`.
+In case of problem, you’ll have to add your particular board model.

-The web files must be uploaded on the ESP32 with the following command:
+4. Upload the web files on the ESP32 with the following command:

     platformio run --target uploadfs

+5. Upload the code to the ESP32 with PlatformIO.

+6. Check the IP adresses in the serial output.
+You may need to reboot your ESP to see them.
+    - Use `STATION IP address` to connect to your ESP32 via your WiFi router.
+    - Use `SOFT-AP IP address` to connect your computer directly to your ESP32.

+7. Navigate to the IP address of the ESP32 in your web browser.
+You should see the pages below.
+You can open all of them in separate windows at the same time.

 <p align="center">
 <img width=700px alt="MPU9250 on ESP32" src="doc/mpu9250-esp32-index.jpg" />